Jeremy-Thompson33/Take-It-Outdoors-Analysis/README.md

 # Take It Outdoors Analysis

+### Description
-### Description: For this project I was tasked with performing an analysis of Take It Outdoors data.
+For this project I was tasked with performing an analysis of Take It Outdoors data.
 Take It Outdoors offers kayak, canoe, and paddleboard rentals and trips to those interested in paddling down the river.
 By analyzing Take It Outdoors' data, I was able to make numerous suggestions and conclusions that will help Take It Outdoors run a smoother and more successful operation.

 ### Topics Investigated in this Project
 - Revenue